FabioPereira92/ATBS_3rd_Ch.17-19_Final_Project/README.md

-# Sheet Sync
+# Auto Report Generator
-A command line program that lets the user sync data between a Google Sheet and a local SQLite database.
+A program that reads a .csv file with data to be analysed, a .json file with configuration information and a .xml file with settings and generates a .docx report based on the information from those files.
+It also schedules the periodic creation of the report and logs an entry in a log .csv file for every report generated.

 ## Features
-- init-db - Initializes the database.
+- Reading and parsing a .csv, a .json and a .xml files
-- pull - Updates the database with the contents of the spreadsheet.
+- Analysing and summarizing the data from the files
-- push - Updates the spreadsheet with the contents of the database.
+- Generating a .docx report
-- summary - Prints a summary to the console.
+- Generating and appending to a log .csv file for every report generation
-- help - Prints a description of what each command does.
+- Scheduling the periodic generation of reports

 ## How to run
 1. Clone this repository or download the file `autoReportGenerator.py`.